mariannepaulson/cmpe202/lab1/README.md

 -	Turn crank
 -	Dispense ball

-4) All the concrete states implement their own behavior associated with its state
+All the concrete states implement their own behavior associated with its state

-The modified state diagrams are included.
+The modified Asta diagrams are included.

 Thanks for grading!